Vasectomy & Vasectomy Reversal

 What is a Vasectomy?

-A vasectomy is a permanent birth control method in which your Urology Associates of Mobile surgeon severs and closes your vas deferens, the tubes that transport sperm from your testicles into your seminal stream.
+A vasectomy is a permanent birth control method in which your Urology Associates surgeon severs and closes your vas deferens, the tubes that transport sperm from your testicles into your seminal stream.

 We perform this minimally invasive surgery in the office as a simple outpatient procedure.
 It’s a safe procedure with minimal side effects in most patients.